 Conditions that cause epiglottitis include infectious, chemical, and traumatic agents.
-Infectious is the most common.
+Infectious causes are the most common.
 H influenzae type b was once the most common cause prior to vaccination.
-Currently, other organisms such as bacteria, viruses, and fungi are the causes, especially among adults.
+Currently, other organisms like bacteria, viruses, and fungi are the more common causes, especially among adults.

-Other types of epiglottitis that are environmental and not caused by infection include heat damage that may injure the epiglottis, called thermal epiglottitis.
-Thermal epiglottitis occurs from drinking hot liquids, eating solid foods, or using illicit drugs such as inhalation of metal pieces from crack cocaine pipes or the tip of marijuana cigarettes.
+- Other types of epiglottitis that are environmental and not caused by infection include heat damage that may injure the epiglottis, called thermal epiglottitis.
+Thermal epiglottitis occurs from drinking hot liquids, eating solid foods, or using illicit drugs because of inhalation of metal pieces from crack cocaine pipes or the tip of marijuana cigarettes.
 In these cases the epiglottitis from thermal injury is similar to the illness caused by infection.

 Must Read Articles Related to Epiglottitis

 Bacterial pneumonia is an infection of the lungs.
 People with pneumonia usually complain about coughing, fever, shortness of breath, and chest pain.
 Pneumonia i...learn more >>